 The Plan, effective March 9, 1990, amended and restated effective January 1, 2013, is a contributory plan intended to comply with the provisions of Sections 401(a), 401(k), and 401(m) of the Internal Revenue Code (the "Code").
 Except for certain collectively bargained employees as described below, all regular United States employees of Westinghouse Air Brake Technologies Corporation and its subsidiaries ("Wabtec" or the "Company") are eligible to participate upon their hire date.
-All collective bargaining employees in Wilmerding, Pennsylvania and Greensburg, Pennsylvania are eligible to participate in the Plan upon their hire date but those hired before October 1, 2004 are not eligible for employer contributions.
-Collectively bargained employees of Barber Spring Pennsylvania are eligible for discretionary matching and discretionary annual profit sharing contributions.
-All collectively bargained employees in Boise, Idaho are eligible to participate in the Plan, but are not eligible for employer contributions.
+Subject to the terms of applicable collective bargaining agreements, collectively bargained employees (1) in Wilmerding, Pennsylvania and Greensburg, Pennsylvania are eligible to participate in the Plan upon their hire date, but those hired before October 1, 2004 are not eligible for employer contributions, (2) of Triangle Engineered Products are eligible to participate, but are not eligible for employer contributions, (3) of Barber Spring Pennsylvania are eligible for discretionary matching and discretionary annual profit sharing contributions, and (4) in Boise, Idaho are eligible to participate in the Plan, but are not eligible for employer contributions.